algolia/kubernetes-hands-on/11-probes/README.md

 ### HTTP probe

-The `http` probe let you configure a HTTP endpoint that k8s will call in your container.
+The `http` probe let you configure a HTTP endpoint that Kubernetes will call in your container.
 If this endpoint returns a non 2XX status the probe will be considered unhealthy:

 ```yaml
 livenessProbe: